 “What’s interesting is that we saw this inverse relationship between decreased slow-wave sleep and more tau protein in people who were either cognitively normal or very mildly impaired, meaning that reduced slow-wave activity may be a marker for the transition between normal and impaired,” said first author Brendan Lucey, MD, an assistant professor of neurology and director of the Washington University Sleep Medicine Center.
 “Measuring how people sleep may be a noninvasive way to screen for Alzheimer’s disease before or just as people begin to develop problems with memory and thinking.”

 The brain changes that lead to Alzheimer’s, a disease that affects an estimated 5.7 million Americans, start slowly and silently.
-Up to two decades before the characteristic symptoms of memory loss and confusion appear, amyloid beta protein begins to collect into plaques in the brain.
+Up to two decades before the characteristic symptoms of memory deficiency and confusion appear, amyloid beta protein begins to collect into plaques in the brain.
 Tangles of tau appear later, followed by atrophy of key brain areas.
 Only then do people start showing unmistakable signs of cognitive decline.

 The challenge is finding people on track to develop Alzheimer’s before such brain changes undermine their ability to think clearly.
 For that, sleep may be a handy marker.